Addons

 - any other files needed for the installation of the addon (optional)

-If you want to distribute your config add a LICENSE file.
+If you want to distribute your config, add a LICENSE file.
 Apache 2.0 is highly recommended: https://www.apache.org/licenses/LICENSE-2.0.html#apply )

-An example of the structure of the addon nocodb would be:
+An example of the structure of the NocoDB addon would be:

-- nocodb/
+- /var/lib/libre-workspace/modules/nocodb/

 - patches/ (optional)